October 9. 2018

 We’re continuing to revisit First Grade math skills and learn math routines.
-We’re also starting to work with online resources.
-We've all logged onto IXL and I'll introduce SumDogs next week.
+We’re also starting to work with the online resources, IXL.

 Bus evacuation drill is Wednesday.
 All children regardless if they ride the bus or not, will go through our 2nd grade bus safety curriculum.

 2. Family Movie Night, Friday, September 21st, in the school cafeteria

 It's been a great start to our new year.
 We've been working on classroom routines along with building a community of active learners.